The Ciao SystemA New Generation, Multi-Paradigm Programming Language and Environment

 IMDEA Software Institute

-- Ciao offers a complete Prolog system, supporting ISO-Prolog, but its novel modular design allows both restricting and extending the language.
-As a result, it allows working with fully declarative subsets of Prolog and also to extend these subsets (or ISO-Prolog) both syntactically and semantically.
-Most importantly, these restrictions and extensions can be activated separately on each program module so that several extensions can coexist in the same application for different modules.
+Ciao is a general purpose, multi-paradigm programming language in the Prolog family.
+Its modular design allows working with fully declarative subsets of Prolog and also to extend these subsets both syntactically and semantically.
+Most importantly, these restrictions and extensions can be activated separately on each program module so that several extensions can coexist in the same application for different modules, providing both clear program semantics and the precise assumptions required to perform effective global program analysis and static debugging and optimization.

-- Ciao also offers support for programming in the small producing small executables (including only those libraries actually used by the program) and support for writing scripts.
+- Ciao supports programming in the small through its dynamic language features (dynamically typed, dynamic program modification).
+It supports producing small executables (including only those libraries actually used by the program) and writing scripts.

 Parts of this manual